Travancore Devaswom Board

-Travancore Devaswom Board is statutory and autonomous body managing around 1200 temples in southern part of India.
+Travancore Devaswom Board is statutory and autonomous body managing around 1252 temples in southern part of India.
 The regular operations of one of the major temples of India, Sabarimala temple, works under its guidance.

 History and Administration

-Travancore Devaswom Board is the administrative body created for managing around 1200 temples in South India.
+Travancore Devaswom Board is an autonomous administrative body created for managing around 1200 temples in South India.
 The management of one of the famous temples, Sabarimala, is under it.